cuelee/LTPI/README.md

 <br><br>

 ## Contact
-For support, inquiries, or further information, please submit an issue on the official GitHub repository or contact the developer:
+For support, inquiries, or further information, please submit an issue on the GitHub or contact the developer:

 **Cue Hyunkyu Lee**
 Columbia University